quekky/pyktv/README.md

 ## Web server

 pyktv have a very simple web server.
-Use your smartphone/tablet to browse to your computer port 5000, your browser will need to have Internet.
+Use your smartphone/tablet to browse to your computer port 5000, your browser will need to have Internet and in the same network as your computer.

 eg, http://{computer_ip}:5000/ _(replace computer_ip with your actual computer IP address)_

+**Just scan the QR code on screen to access**

 # CONFIGURATION